cyber-defence-campus/mole/docs/02-Usage.md

 | Sink   | Function exposing tainted data                                           |
 | Fixer  | Modifies a function's type signature to ensure correct taint propagation |

 **Fixers** can be used for functions whose type signatures are incorrectly inferred by Binary Ninja, such as cases where the number or types of arguments are wrong.
-When enabled, a function's type signature is corrected by parsing its `synopsis`.
+When enabled, a function's type signature is corrected by parsing its `synopsis` prior to slicing.
 Accurate type signatures are essential, as they ensure that taint is correctly propagated through these functions.

 The taint model, and the corresponding functions, is backed by **JSON files** located in the [`conf/`](../mole/conf/) directory.
 The table below lists the purpose of each file: